mgeitz/tbdchat/README.txt

       - logout command to put user back in not-logged-in state, disconnect command to close serverfd and chatrxthread but not close client

-      - Generalize many FAIL responses into a SERVERR response with the error message in buffer

       - Remove a user from active_users_list and their room list when they send a /exit

       - Shorten the printed timestamp a lot